 At first everyone had been alarmed, thinking she was being attacked, but when he began to shout, "I found you!
 You finally came to me!" everyone knew that Jun had just stumbled upon her digimon partner.
 Everyone except Jun that is.
 She, as Kuri would put it later, "practically freaked" and got up, ready knock her little assailant into next week.
 It didn't take long for Tai to finally calm her down, as he'd developed a knack for knowing how to talk to Jun; the two were so much alike, after all.
 Still, it wasn't until she found a digivice, mysteriously slipped into her skirt pocket, that she finally began to understand what was going on.

 Jun smiled in remembrance of that day.
 It was then that her crush on Matt became less acute.
 She'd actually been given something else to live for.
 Her infatuation had never completely faded though.
 Some minute part of her always held hope, however morbid it was, that his relationship with Sora would fall on hard times, and she would finally gain his attention.
 Of course, that was never meant to happen.

 "What was that, Jun?"

 "Nothing, Sparks."
-She smiled at the rookie level digimon as he attempted to pick up the trash can full of posters and newspaper clippings, only to fall over.
+She smiled at the furry, fiery orange and blue colored rookie digimon as he attempted to pick up the trash can full of posters and newspaper clippings, only to fall over.

 Stifling a laugh, Jun bent over and picked it up herself.